Fed up with hearing catcalls on the street, women around the world are fighting back -- with chalk

 These are the kinds of catcalls that women -- and some men -- endure on the streets of the world's cities every day.

 The problem is widespread.
-In the UK, for example, 90% of women say they experienced their first street harassment before turning 17.
+A 2014 study found that in the UK, for example, 90% of women say they experienced their first street harassment before turning 17.
+More than 70% of South African women say they have been followed by men on the street.
+Almost half the women surveyed in India say someone has exposed themselves to them.

 So women around the world are fighting back.
-They're documenting actual catcalls they've received by scribbling them in chalk on streets and sidewalks from Boston to Barcelona, then posting them to Instagram.
+They're documenting actual catcalls they've received by writing them in chalk on streets and sidewalks from Boston to Barcelona, then posting them to Instagram.

 What began in 2016 with a single account, Catcalls of NYC, has become an international movement against street harassment.
 There are now more than 70 related Instagram accounts around the world where people share photos of pavements they've chalked with the words they've had to endure.